momario/php-template/README.md

 # php-template-master

 ## INSTALLATION
-* copy the php-template-master folder into your workspace
+* copy the php-template folder into your workspace
 * run your webserver
-* access the page from your browser: server_name/php-template-master
+* access the page from your browser: server_name/php-template

 ## CONFIG
 **/core/config.php**<br />